echinopsii/net.echinopsii.docker.base/fedora.20.systemd.389/README.md

 ```
 then edit file /var/lib/389.env to fit your env.
 Each environment variable must be set to get a working 389 setup.

-NOTE : 389.env will be deleted at then end of 389 configuration for security purpose

 run docker image :
 ==================